Antwerp at a glance

 - Important information

-Population 503,138 Languages Dutch Currency Euro Visa Information No visa required for EU citizens
+Population 503,138 Languages Dutch Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures